 From the 1960s on the impact of screenprinting is all-encompassing in the work of both artists.
 For Warhol it emphasised the photographic underpinning of his work, but allowing him also to pursue his love of colour for its own sake.

 The exhibition also included an important group of specially commissioned posters by Warhol, underlining the fact that he never gave up his commercial work even after he began to make independent paintings and prints in the 1960s.
 There are also photographs, Polaroids and a number of Warhol’s so-called ‘stitched’ photographs, which are presented here for the first time.

 For Paolozzi screenprinting allowed him to be even more experimental with his collage technique, moving images around and altering colours with ease to produce print series of great complexity.
 Hand in hand with this development, Paolozzi moved away from making his sculptures in bronze (a very traditional material and process) and began welding together aluminium parts – often standardised and prefabricated – to create truly modern, machine-age figures and towers.

-Andy Warhol and Eduardo Paolozzi: I want to be a machine runs until Sunday 2 June 2019.
+Andy Warhol and Eduardo Paolozzi: I want to be a machine closed in June 2019.